X

 I followed Mel’s advice and agree that square foot gardening is the best way to get started and have a thriving home garden.
 In this post, I’ll share five essential tips to help you have a productive and beautiful square foot garden.

-5 Successful Square Foot Gardening Principles
+Key Takeaways: Square Foot Gardening

 1. Start small to have a successful Square Foot Garden